ssunday/TicTacToeClojure/README.md

-# -tictactoe
+# Tic Tac Toe

 A Clojure application to play Tic Tac Toe.

 Features:

 * Human v Human, AI v.
 AI, or Human v.
 AI.
+(AI currently only works with 3x3)
 * Can choose what marker to use.
 * Can set first player
 * Board can either be 3x3 or 4x4
 * Board output is colored.
 * Localized to both English and German.
-* Scores persist.
+* Scores persist to a local file.

 ## Usage